Bad Boys II (soundtrack)

 Bad Boys II: The Soundtrack is the soundtrack to Michael Bay's 2003 action-comedy film Bad Boys II.
-It was released on July 15, 2003 through Bad Boy Records.
+It was released on July 15, 2003 through Bad Boy Records and Universal Records.
 The album peaked at number one on the Billboard 200, selling 324,000 units in the first week, becoming one of few soundtracks to reach the position.
 On August 21, 2003, the Recording Industry Association of America certified the album platinum with over one million units shipped.

-The second single, Jay-Z's "La-La-La", is the sequel of "Excuse Me Miss" from his album The Blueprint 2: The Gift & The Curse.
-The third single, "Shake Ya Tailfeather", by Nelly, P. Diddy and Murphy Lee, reached number one on the Billboard Hot 100 and it won Grammy Award for Best Rap Performance by a Duo or Group at the 46th Annual Grammy Awards.
+The first single, Jay-Z's "La-La-La", is the sequel of "Excuse Me Miss" from his album The Blueprint 2: The Gift & The Curse.
+The second single, "Shake Ya Tailfeather", by Nelly, P. Diddy and Murphy Lee, reached number one on the Billboard Hot 100 and it won Grammy Award for Best Rap Performance by a Duo or Group at the 46th Annual Grammy Awards.

 Background

 The soundtrack became the first album to be released under the Bad Boy Records and Universal Records partnership.
 As the album's executive producer, P. Diddy stated:

 P. Diddy shared his views on the album, saying "it's not just one of those soundtracks where it's just a compilation record and it's not cohesive...
 These are all new songs.
 I've done a lot of work [and] I've produced almost everybody that's on the soundtrack, or I've paired on a record with them before.
 I'm in constant contact with them.
 I think that everyone respected the fact that I wanted to do something that was special".